Ken-Donahue/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array, .forEach does not

 2. What is the difference between a function and a method?

+A method is a function within an object

 3. What is closure?

+Closure gives inner functions access to the scope of outer functions.

 4. Describe the four rules of the 'this' keyword.

+Global/Window binding   - This refers to the console Object when in the global scope.
+New Binding             - This refers to the instance of an object that is created and returned using a constructor function.
+Implicit Binding        - This refers to the object to the left of the dot when calling a function.
+Explicit Binding        - This is specifically named as the parameter when using .call, .apply, .bind, and Object.create

 5. Why do we need super() in an extended class?

+To pass the methods of the Parent class to the Child

 ## Project Set up